amaterasutechnologies/amaterasu/README.md

-# OJA
+# TERASU

-# What is OJA?
+# What is TERASU?
-OJA Coin  is a high-speed, and cost-friendly blockchain.
+TERASU Coin  is a high-speed, and cost-friendly blockchain.
 It's explicitly built to speed up transactions with almost zero transaction fee.
 We use a power efficient algorithm hash, NIST5 which is a winning algorithm of the US National Institute.

-So the OJA blockchain is not only fast and cost-friendly but also environmentally friendly.
+So the TERASU blockchain is not only fast and cost-friendly but also environmentally friendly.
 These elements are very important for society nowadays.
-And it also becomes our focus in building OJA infrastructure and platform.
+And it also becomes our focus in building TERASU infrastructure and platform.

 <a name="specifications"></a>
 ## Technical Specifications
 <table>
-<tr> <td>Ticker</td><td>OJA</td></tr>
+<tr> <td>Ticker</td><td>TERASU</td></tr>
 <tr> <td>Algorithm</td><td>NIST5</td></tr>
 <tr> <td>Consensus</td><td>Proof-of-Work</td></tr>
-<tr> <td>Maximum Supply</td><td>720,000,000 </td></tr>
+<tr> <td>Maximum Supply</td><td>15,000,000 </td></tr>
 <tr> <td>Block Time</td><td>60 Seconds</td></tr>
 <tr> <td>Block Size</td><td>10 MB</td></tr>
 <tr> <td>Transactions Per Second</td><td>~800</td></tr>